golden-layout/golden-layout/README.md

 1. Check whether there is a `getComponentEvent` handler.
 If so, this  event will be used to bind the component statically within the Golden Layout DOM.
 This method is deprecated.
 1. If none of the above, then an exception will be raised.

+If you use both 'Virtual via Events' and 'Embedding via Events', then the `unbindComponentEvent` handler can use the `ComponentContainer.virtual` field to determine which of these binding methods was used for a component.

 #### VirtualLayout class

 The inheritance hierarchy for the Golden Layout class is: `LayoutManager` -> `VirtualLayout` -> `GoldenLayout`.